doenikoe/az-idatepicker/README.md

 If you found any bugs please do not hesitate to give us feedback by reporting issue in our github repository

 ## Star
-Help us to improve the library :point_right: give us star :star:
+:point_right: Support us by give a star :star:

 ## License
 - License: MIT